wentaol/Weebifier/README.md

 # Weebifier
 Converts English (and not so English) words to Katana with a seq2seq model.
-Optionally use override network predictions with a dictionary of word mappings provided as csv.
+Optionally override network predictions with a dictionary of word mappings provided as csv.

 Based on [this](https://github.com/keon/seq2seq), trained with data from [here](https://github.com/jamesohortle/loanwords_gairaigo)